elaforge/karya/doc/overview.md

 for a given pitch, or adding pitch sloppiness to especially rapid notes.
 Another may simply put a "pizz" attribute on a note or section of score, or slide between two pitches in a certain way.
-Calls may vary by instrument or scale, so a piano synthesizer might implement a slur as a change in note duration, while a sampler might interpret it as a keyswitch or control change.
+Calls may vary by instrument or scale, so a piano instrument might implement a slur as a change in note duration, while a sampler-based string instrument might emit a keyswitch or control change.
 There are notation libraries and scales for for European, Balinese, and Carnatic music.
+[Call documentation.](calls.html)

     Scores are composed hierarchically, and there's no strict division between call that modifies or emits a single note and one that modifies or produces an